matthewlawrenceklein/alamo_watched/README.md

 A web application for analyzing and visualizing your Alamo Drafthouse movie-watching history.

-## Overview

-Alamo Watched allows users to paste their Alamo Drafthouse viewing data in JSON format and receive detailed analytics and visualizations about their movie-watching habits, including comparative statistics against other users.

 ## Tech Stack

 - **Framework**: Next.js 14+ (App Router)